Super shoes: History

 The first shoes to incorporate carbon fiber plates were produced in 2016 by Nike.
 At the 2016 Summer Olympics in Rio de Janeiro, the top three finishers in the men's marathon all wore Nike Vaporfly 4% shoes.
 These so-called "super shoes" began retailing in 2017.
 Other major brands soon followed suit, producing their own versions of super shoes.

 The introduction of super shoes coincided with a series of record-breaking times in long-distance running events.
 As of late 2023, 15 of the 20 top times for the marathon were set since 2018.
-Kenyan long-distance runner Eliud Kipchoge wore the Nike Air Zoom Alphafly NEXT%, shoes classified as super shoes, when he completed world's first sub 2 hour marathon during the INEOS 159 challenge in 2019.
-During the 2020 Summer Olympics in Tokyo, Nike's Vaporfly shoes proved controversial, leading to accusations of technology doping and changes in guidelines by World Athletics, the international governing body for running sports.
+Kenyan long-distance runner Eliud Kipchoge wore the Nike Air Zoom Alphafly NEXT%, shoes classified as super shoes, when he completed the world's first sub-2-hour marathon exhibition during the INEOS 159 challenge in 2019, although this event was not sanctioned by World Athletics.
+During the 2020 Summer Olympics held in 2021 in Tokyo, Nike's Vaporfly shoes proved controversial, leading to accusations of technology doping and changes in guidelines by World Athletics, the international governing body for running sports.
 At the 2021 British Athletics Marathon and 20 km Walk Trial, winner Chris Thompson wore Nike Vaporfly Next% shoes.
 During the 2022 New York City Marathon, Sharon Lokedi won the women's marathon wearing Under Armour Velociti Elite carbon-plated shoes.
 At the 2023 Chicago Marathon, both the women's and men's races were won by runners wearing prototypes of the Nike Alphafly Next% 3 shoe.
 Kelvin Kiptum set a world record of 2:00:35 in that race.
 In 2023, Ethiopian long-distance runner Tigst Assefa set a world record for the women's marathon of 2:11:53 while wearing super shoes.
 Beatrice Chebet's time of 28:54.14 in May 2024 for the 10,000 meters was also made in super shoes.
+In April 2026, the first sub-2-hour marathon race sanctioned by World Athletics was completed by Sabastian Sawe and Yomif Kejelcha in Adidas Adios Pro Evo 3 super shoes.

 The impact of super shoes on race completion times has led commentators to suggest that record books should distinguish between the records created before and after their introduction.
 Runners such as Tim Hutchings have suggested that super shoes have diluted the currency of world records, which should be considered in their historical contexts.